Earthquakes on April 8, 2026

 159.9 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.4 earthquake 48 km NE of Pedro Bay, Alaska came in on April 8, 2026 at 20:32 UTC.
-This was a intermediate depth earthquake, focused at 159.9 km depth.
+A magnitude 2.4 seismic event took place 48 km NE of Pedro Bay, Alaska on April 8, 2026 at 20:32 UTC.
+The hypocenter lay at 159.9 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 60.064°N, -153.445°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 60.064°, -153.445°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08